pavan3401/microservices-playground/pipeline/README.md

 # Jobs

+# (jobs/PreConfigure.groovy)     - Workflow pipeline to create S3 bucket, build all microservices, bake images and upload them to ECR.
-* (jobs/Infrastructure.groovy)   - Workflow pipeline to build the infrastructure in AWS, creating VPC, Subnet, ELB, ECS cluster.
+* (jobs/Infrastructure.groovy)   - Workflow pipeline to build the infrastructure in AWS, creating VPC, Subnet, ELB, ECS cluster and deploying the microservices.
-* (jobs/WeatherServvice.groovy)  - Workflow pipeline to build and deploy the WeatherService in microservice-test environment on AWS
+* (jobs/WeatherServvice.groovy)  - Workflow pipeline to build and deploy a new version of the WeatherService in microservice-test environment on AWS
 * (jobs/seed.dsl)                - JobDsl seed job to be upload on Jenkins to setup automatically the jobs
 * (jobs/set-up-jobs.dsl)         - Definitions of the JobDsl jobs (pipelines skeleton)